YangLabHKUST/STitch3D/README.md

 Tutorials and reproducibility
 -----------------------------
-We provide codes for reproducing the experiments of the paper "Construction of a 3D whole organism spatial atlas by joint modeling of multiple slices".
+We provide tutorials for STitch3D and codes for reproducing the experiments of the paper "Construction of a 3D whole organism spatial atlas by joint modeling of multiple slices".
 Please check the [tutorial website](https://stitch3d-tutorial.readthedocs.io/en/latest/index.html) for more details.

 Interactive 3D results
 ----------------------